-Debt Consolidation is the process of taking your unsecured debts and consolidating them into one monthly payment by obtaining a loan, leaving you with only one monthly bill to pay.
-For example if you have credit cards, loans and overdrafts etc, instead of paying of 3 or 4 bills each month you would pay them off with the loan and just make the one loan payment each month.
-You can use a personal unsecured loan or a secured loan to pay of the debts in full.
-This method of debt consolidation means that you only concentrate on paying back the one loan payment per month, leaving your payments much more manageable.
+Debt Consolidation is the process of taking your unsecured debts and consolidating them into one monthly payment by means of obtaining a loan, leaving you with only one monthly bill to pay.
+For example, if you have credit cards, loans and overdrafts that you are finding difficult to manage, you could pay off the debts with a loan and make just one monthly payment instead of paying of 3 or 4 bills each month.
+You can use a personal unsecured loan or a secured loan (usually secured against an asset, such as your home) to pay off the debts in full.

 Lets say you have debts consisting of credit cards, loans and an overdraft.
 The total of these debts comes to approx €10,000.
-You have many different monthly debt repayments of varying amounts, which is hard to manage and you feel like you are getting nowhere with paying off the debt.
-You are also struggling with meeting the monthly repayments because of the varied levels of interest..
+You have many different monthly debt repayments of varying amounts which is becoming hard to manage.
+You feel like you are getting nowhere with paying off the debt and you are starting to struggle with meeting the monthly repayments because of the varied levels of interest.

-You manage to obtain an unsecured loan of €10,000 with a low fixed interest rate.
-You use this loan to pay off all of your debts.
+You manage to obtain an unsecured loan of €10,000 with a low fixed interest rate over a set number of years.
+You use this loan to pay off all of the current debts.
 The interest rate on the loan is much lower than all of the combined interest on your multiple debts so this allows more money to go towards the actual repayment of the debt.
-You have a set period for the term of the loan and your monthly repayment is much lower and more manageable than your monthly debt repayments before the loan.
+Because you have a set period for the term of the loan and your monthly repayment is much lower and more manageable than your previous combined monthly debt repayments, you are able to manage the situation much more effectively.
+You also know an exact date of when you will have finished paying the loan in full.

 It can be easier to manage